TristanDelgado/EMTRockets/README.md

 * DONE - The Customer can pay by credit card.
 * DONE - The Customer can pay by debit card.
 * The system sends a receipt to the Customer's registered email once a purchase has been made.
-* The Customer can send messages to the Staff in the shopping mall.
+* DONE - The Customer can send messages to the Staff in the shopping mall.
 * DONE - The Customer can "like" an item.
 * DONE - Items with a high number of "likes" will be shown earlier than other items.